Materialize

 print(

-f"After the update the materialized view had {materialized_view.num_temporal_edges()} edge updates"
+f"After the update the materialized graph had {materialized_graph.count_temporal_edges()} edge updates"

 )